Frequently Asked Questions

 - Have your wedding date set (or at least the month/year of your wedding).

 - Don’t shop too far in advance unless you are ready to buy.
-Shopping to far out can only lead to disappointment.
-Wedding gowns get discontinued once or twice a year depending on the designer.
+The ideal time to shop for your wedding dress is 9 to 12 months before your wedding or bridal photos.
+Shopping to far out can sometimes lead to disappointment only because wedding dresses do get discontinued once or twice a year depending on the designer.
 You may fall in love with the perfect gown only to discover that it has been discontinued when you are ready to purchase.

 - Know where you are getting married or at least have it narrowed down to the type of place.
 It can make a big difference sometimes if you are getting married in a church, backyard or beach on the type of gown you decide upon.

-- Know what your Gown Budget is going to be.
+- Know what your Wedding Dress Budget is going to be.
 This is so important to know when you are ready to schedule your appointment.
 Budgets come in all sizes!
-If you don’t know realistically what you or your family is comfortable spending on your gown, accessories and alterations, you are setting yourself up for a possible huge disappointment.
-When you show up for your appointment, be honest about your budget and don’t try on gowns you know are way out of your budget.
-Undoubtedly, you will fall in love with one you cannot afford
+If you don’t know realistically what you or your family is comfortable spending on your dress, accessories and alterations, you are setting yourself up for a possible huge disappointment.
+When you show up for your appointment, be honest about your spending budget!

 When shopping for your wedding gown, an entourage consisting of your mom and one or two other trusted individuals seem to be the perfect mix.
 It’s best to keep your numbers low.
 Too many opinions can turn out to be a recipe for disaster that may cause you to miss out on your perfect gown.

 As much as we love children, we don’t allow them at appointments.
 Your appointment is a time for you to focus on yourself, with no distractions from children.
 This is also a courtesy to other brides trying to focus on the perfect wedding gown.
 If you want to involve them, let us know in advance that you would like to bring them to your final fitting so they can see how beautiful you will look on your wedding day!